projet-info-2A-ensai-grp4/MagicSearch-2A/doc/suivi/semaine11-2025.06.11.md

 - [x] player's history now displayed on the frontend
 - [x] DeckDao and DeckBusiness and decks related endpoints
 - [x] decks on frontend
+- [x] creating an admin system and fixing the current user system

 ### Nom Prénom élève 2
 Alexandre Gasowski